 Marisa LoBianco is the associate director of career services.
 She focuses on providing students with experiential and employment opportunities and assisting first-year undeclared Parsons students.
 Dedicated to balancing employer needs with student interests, she aims to ensure that graduates gain a competitive edge in the job market.
 With more than ten years of career counseling experience throughout New York City—in private universities, nonprofit organizations, the public school system, and a culinary school—she engages students in a holistic career development process with an emphasis on self-reflection.
 Marisa holds a Bachelor of Arts in Psychology from Manhattanville College and a Master of Science in School Counseling from Brooklyn College and is a Certified Professional Résumé Writer.

-Jennifer MacDonald is the associate director of graduate career services.
-She comes to us from the University of Massachusetts, where she created dynamic professional development programs for graduate students from underrepresented groups and women faculty.
-Previously she applied her Brandeis University academic experience and pedagogical knowledge in a variety of programs designed to help junior faculty transition into the professoriate at the Center for Teaching and Learning at Trinity College, Connecticut.
+Jennifer MacDonald comes to us from the University of Massachusetts where she created professional development programs, pairing graduate students from underrepresented groups with female faculty.
+Previously, she leveraged her Brandeis University doctoral work and pedagogical knowledge designed a variety of programs to help junior faculty transition into the professoriate at the Center for Teaching and Learning at Trinity College, Connecticut.
 She regularly travels abroad and has spent several years studying in France and Canada.

 Lisa O'Connor is the assistant director of career services and is dedicated to helping students in Eugene Lang College pursue their passion.
 With more than ten years of experience in higher education, media and entertainment, nonprofits, human resources, and public relations, she has developed and implemented programs, conducted research and presented at conferences on best practices, and taught courses in career development.
 A volunteer and advocate of education, Lisa holds a Master of Science in Education with a specialization in Mental Health Counseling from Hunter College and a Bachelor of Arts in Communications from Baruch College.